perfanalytics/pose2sim/README.md

 <img src="Content/OpenSim.JPG" width="380">

+> [!NOTE]
+> At that point, you should have produced the following files:
+> ```
+> Pose2Sim_Project/
+> ├── Config.toml
+> ├── videos/
+> ├── calibration/
+> │   └── Calib.toml     # Calibration file, either converted or calculated
+> ├── pose/              # 2D pose files
+> ├── pose-sync/         # Synchronized 2D pose files
+> ├── pose-3d/           # 3D marker trajectories, unfiltered and filtered (.trc files)
+> ├── kinematics/        # OpenSim results
+> │   ├── *_scaled.osim      # Scaled OpenSim model for each person
+> │   ├── *.mot              # Joint angles for each trial, unfiltered and filtered (open with Excel or│OpenSim)
+> │   └── opensim_logs.txt
+> └── logs.txt          # Detailed logs of all the steps
+>  ```

+> [!TIP]
+> Visualize your animated skeleton in the Blender add-on or in OpenSim: `File -> Preview experimental data`.

-Once you have the scaled model and the joint angles, you are free to go further!
-Inverse dynamics, muscle analysis, etc. (make sure previously add muscles from [the Pose2Sim model with muscles](Pose2Sim\OpenSim_Setup\Model_Pose2Sim_Body25b_contacts_muscles.osim)).
+Once you have the scaled model and the joint angles, you are free to go further!\
+Ground reaction force estimation, inverse dynamics, muscle analysis, Moco optimization, etc.

 <br>